HaxeFoundation/code-cookbook/assets/content/cookbook/Macros/enum-abstract-values.md

 class AbstractEnumTools {
   public static macro function getValues(typePath:Expr):Expr {
     // Get the type from a given expression converted to string.
-    // This will work for identifiers and field access which is what we need, It will also consider local imports.
+    // This will work for identifiers and field access which is what we need,
-    // If expression is not a valid type path or type is not found, compiler will give a error here. var type = Context.getType(typePath.toString());
+    // it will also consider local imports.
+If expression is not a valid type path or type is not found,
+    // compiler will give a error here. var type = Context.getType(typePath.toString());

     // Switch on the type and check if it's an abstract with @:enum metadata